-- You want to get your materials in Spanish or in an alternate format. or - You want to change the language (English/Spanish) or format that we send you materials.
+- You want to get your materials in a language other than English or in an alternate format. - or - You want to change the language (English/Spanish) or format of the materials we send you.

 If you need help understanding your plan materials, please contact Superior STAR+PLUS MMP Member Services at 1-866-896-1844 (TTY: 711).
 Hours are from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.